moisespr123/cmix_gui/README.md

 # cmix_gui

 cmix GUI is a Front-end for the [cmix compression program](https://github.com/byronknoll/cmix).
-It allows you to compress and extract files.
+It allows you to compress, preprocess and extract files.

 When compressing files, the GUI will append the version used and will append a `_dict` at the end if you used the dictionary feature.
+When preprocessing files, they will always end with the `_dict` added at the end of the extension.

 When extracting a file, it will check the file extension and adjust version and dictionary feature accordingly.